What are electronic billboards?

 How do they work?

 Today's electronic billboards are typically comprised of a series of self-contained modules that house LED lamps, wiring, and electronics in an aluminum or steel enclosure.
-Each module, which can be square or rectangular (typically 2-3 feet on a side), weighs around 100-150 lbs, so a billboard comparable in size to a standard 14x48' roadside display will weigh several thousand pounds when installed.
+Each module, which can be square or rectangular (typically 2-3 feet on a side), weighs around 100-150 lbs.
+So, a billboard comparable in size to a standard 14x48' roadside display will weigh several thousand pounds when installed.

 How do you control the content?

 As new display technologies continue to lower the cost and improve the visual impact of electronic billboards and signs, it is likely that these displays will begin to replace various types of static signs and billboards, both in roadside and other applications.
-Considering the geographically dispersed nature of most billboard deployments, an electronic billboard solution should include remote scheduling software that makes it easy to change content on one digital billboard, a group of digital billboards, or the entire network simultaneously.
+Considering the geographically dispersed nature of most billboard deployments, an electronic billboard solution should include remote scheduling software that makes it easy to change content on one digital billboard, a group of billboards, or the entire network simultaneously.

 Where can you find more research about electronic billboards?